-At a specific bond issue in the structure, the relevant JV partner is capitalized.
-In the figure below, the case of a SEK 1,000mn bond issue is illustrated - all other numbers refer to that size.
+Prior to a bond issue, the relevant JV partner is capitalized.
+In the figure below a SEK 1,000mn bond issue is illustrated - all other numbers refers to that size.
 SFF Holding issues preferred stock, which is subsequently acquired by the relevant JV partner.
 SFF Holding then makes a correspondingly large capital contribution to nSFF, ensuring at least a 10% equity ratio.
 Thereafter, nSFF extends a primary loan to the relevant HoldCo that corresponds to the difference between the shareholder's contribution and the minimum cash reserve of 4.75% in nSFF.
 Cash may be invested only in low-risk instruments: on-demand bank accounts, Swedish benchmark covered bonds (AAA), Swedish government benchmark bonds, Swedish municipal bonds/CP (AA-) and benchmark Kommuninvest bonds.